-The main gear box, mounted above the cargo compartment aft of the engines, is a 4-stage reduction gear system which reduces engine rpm at a ratio of approximately 93.4 to 1 for driving the rotor head.
+The main gear box, mounted above the cargo compartment aft of the engines, is a four-stage reduction gear system which reduces engine rpm at a ratio of approximately 93.4 to 1 for driving the rotor head.
 The main gear box contains a spur, helical bevel gear, and a single planetary gear stage.
 Shafting extends from the main gear box lower housing to the intermediate gear box and then to the tail rotor gear box to drive the tail rotor.
-The main gear box accessory section, located at the rear of the main gear box lower housing, drives the primary, utility, and auxiliary hydraulic pumps, the main gear box oil pumps, the high pressure torque meter oil pump, and the two generators.
-The auxiliary power unit drives the accessory section of the main gear box, on the ground, prior to starting the engines.
-When operating the APU at 100%, the APU drive shaft will drive the accessory section until the rotor rpm reaches 100% N_r .
-The APU clutch contains a freewheel unit that enables shutdown of the APU when the rotor head is engaged.
-On HH-3E helicopters 32 and helicopters with main gear boxes modified by T.O.
-3R4-2-5-507 there is a through shaft, driven by the No. 1 engine, in the main gear box.
-Under normal conditions with the rotor turning, the gear box accessories are driven by the tail take-off drive unit which is provided with a free-wheel unit.
-In the event this free-wheel unit fails, the through shaft will drive the accessories.
+The main gear box accessory section drives the primary, auxiliary, and utility hydraulic pumps, primary and secondary transmission lubrication pumps, torque-meter oil pump, two generators, and the $N_r$ tachometer generator.
+The freewheeling capability of the tail takeoff freewheeling unit allows the APU to drive the accessory section during ground operations without turning the main rotor system.
+After rotor speed reaches 100% $N_r$ , the tail takeoff freewheeling unit engages and the accessory section is driven by the main gear box.
+The APU clutch contains a freewheel unit that enables shutdown of the APU when the main rotor is turning.
+Should the tail takeoff freewheeling unit fail, the No. 1 engine $N_f$ through shaft will drive the accessory section whenever the No. 1 engine is running and the rotors are turning.
+Operation below approximately 92-96% $N_f$ will cause illumination of the generator caution lights during ground operations.